Skip to content

 • ElementInfo — internal type for measured DOM elements

-If it did not run (CI, monorepos, --ignore-scripts), generate it manually:
+If it did not run (CI, monorepos, --ignore-scripts), trigger it manually:

 npx @aejkatappaja/phantom-ui init